 Fire-bellied newts are common pets, but they do possess skin toxins and care is required when handling them.
 But just how toxic are they?

-Please Note: this article is intended for informational purposes only.
-If you are concerned about exposure you have had to newt toxins, please contact your poison control center or doctor.
+If you are concerned about exposure you have had to newt toxins, please contact your poison control center or doctor immediately.

 In a nutshell, fire-bellied newts (Cynops orientalis and Cynops pyrrhogaster) aren't nearly as toxic as some other newts (such as the rough skinned newt), but they do produce a toxin that is very irritating and can be toxic at sufficient levels.
 Many newt species have been found to produce this tetrodotoxin, at varying levels.
 Despite the presence of this skin toxin, however, fire-bellied newts are quite safe and unlikely to cause you problems as long as you take a few simple precautions.